 Understanding instructions and stylesheets

-If you are writing a degree project or an MA thesis, or if you are submitting a text to an academic publisher, you will most likely have received guidelines in the form of a style sheet.
-Many departments, or courses, have their own style sheets, as do journals and publishers.
+If you are writing a degree project or an MA thesis, or if you are submitting a text to an academic publisher, you will most likely have received detailed guidelines in the form of a stylesheet.
+Many departments, and even courses, have their own stylesheets, as do journals and publishers.
 Such guidelines stipulate format as well as structure and reference style.

 Typeface, font and font size

 There are many typefaces/fonts, and depending on their appearance, they are divided into sans serif and serif.
 A serif is a little line at the bottom and top of some letters.
-On this webpage we use a sans serif typeface (i.e., without serifs), whereas Times New Roman, for instance, is a serif typeface.
+On this webpage we use a sans serif typeface (i.e., without serifs) in the running text,, whereas you see a serif typeface in the headings.

 Typeface and font size are often stipulated in instructions and style sheets.
-If you have not received any information, choose a neutral typeface such as Times New Roman.
+If you have not received any information, choose a neutral typeface and font size, such as Times New Roman 12p.

 Line spacing